privacygmail cleanupemail security

 2026 Updates:

-• Stricter AI training data requirements
+• Stricter rules on AI training data

-• Enhanced cross-border transfer restrictions
+• Tighter cross-border transfer restrictions

-Why Unroll.Me remains banned:
+Why Unroll.Me stays banned:

-• Couldn't comply with data minimization requirements
+• Couldn't meet data minimization requirements

 • Unclear and inadequate consent for data selling